collective/bobtemplates.migration/README.rst

 Usage
 -----

-As bobtemplates.plone is a template for mr.bob_, we use mrbob to run the templates.
+As bobtemplates.migration is a template for mr.bob_, we use mrbob to run the templates.

 If you are using `buildout <https://pypi.python.org/pypi/zc.buildout>`_  or an unactivated `virtualenv <https://pypi.python.org/pypi/virtualenv>`_, you can use mrbob like this:

 .. code-block:: console

-    ./bin/mrbob bobtemplates.plone:addon -O src/collective.foo
+    ./bin/mrbob -O bobtemplates.migration:jsonify -O src/collective.foo

 If you are using pipenv or an activated virtualenv, you can use mrbob like this: